urcu/userspace-rcu/README.md

 Clang version 3.0 (based on LLVM 3.0) is supported.

+Glibc >= 2.4 should work but the older version we test against is currently 2.17.

 For developers using the Git tree:

 This source tree is based on the autotools suite from GNU to simplify